 Location: Children's Healthcare of Atlanta - Egleston, Atlanta, Georgia

 Sorafenib Tosylate and Hydroxychloroquine Sulfate in Treating Patients with Advanced or Metastatic Liver Cancer

-This phase II trial studies how well sorafenib tosylate and hydroxychloroquine sulfate work in treating patients with liver cancer that has spread to other parts of the body.
+This phase II trial studies how well sorafenib tosylate and hydroxychloroquine sulfate work in treating patients with liver cancer that has spread to other parts of the body (advanced or metastatic).
 Sorafenib tosylate may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.
 Hydroxychloroquine sulfate may increase the effectiveness of sorafenib tosylate.
 Giving sorafenib tosylate and hydroxychloroquine may work better in treating patients with liver cancer.